dugzzuli/A-Survey-of-Multi-view-Clustering-Approaches/README.md

 For these multi-view clustering methods, they commonly require that all views of data are complete.
 However, the requirement is often impossible to satisfy because it is often the case that some views of samples are missing in the real-world applications, especially in the applications of disease diagnosing and webpage clustering.
 This incomplete problem of views leads to the failure of the conventional multi-view methods.
+The problem of clustering incomplete multi-view data is known as incomplete multi-view clustering (IMVC) (or partial multi-view clustering) (Hu and Chen 2019).
+The purpose of IMVC is to group these multi-view data points with incomplete feature views into different clusters by using the observed data instances in different views.
+IMVC consists of missing multi-view clustering, uncertain multi-view clustering, and incremental multi-view clustering.

 --------------